didorothy/wagtailstreamfieldforms/docs/gettingstarted.rst

     {% endblock %}

 Now, you should be able to run ``python manage.py makemigrations myapp``, ``python manage.py migrate``, and ``python manage.py runserver`` to begin creating and viewing your new form pages.

+.. note:: Currently the ``DateFormFieldBlock`` and ``DateTimeFormFieldBlock`` do not provide any date choosing mechanism and you would be required to provide that if you want it.